 A visit to Palawan is not complete without a visit to the Subterranean River National Park.
 This UNESCO World Heritage Site was recently ranked as one of the New 7 Wonders of the Natural World.
 The park is actually one of the world’s largest underground rivers.
 Tour guides will take you down inside the cave in a boat to view the rock formations and crystal blue water under the earth.

 The Philippines is one of the most LGBT-friendly countries in the world.
 While the Philippines is a predominantly Catholic country, the majority of people are accepting of LGBT people.
 The Philippines is a safe travel option for travelers looking for a beach destination.
 Be forewarned, The Philippines is accepting in a rather tokenizing way and traveling in any country does not come without risks.
-For another perspective on the Philippines check out Lez Wander The World‘s take on their experiences being queer in The Philippines.
+But there are ways to have a great time with wonderful sights to see and food to enjoy.